-Scientific study into autism and color is very scarce, but is certainly a problem for some; for how many people on the spectrum is hard to say.
+Scientific study into autism and color is very scarce, but is certainly a problem for some; it’s hard to say, however, for how many on the autism spectrum.

 Coulter (2009) says: ‘Acute sensitivity to color has been widely reported by first-hand accounts and caretaker observations.
 Individuals with autism have been noted to only eat white foods or to never play with toys of a certain color.’